DanielCoelh0/qb-lift/README.md

 # Features
 * Create multiple elevators with multiple floors
-* Create restricted floors with one or multiple jobs
+* Create restricted floors with one or multiple jobs or gangs
 * Use your custom sounds in your lifts (Need interact-sound)

 # Preview